zalgonoise/research/ddd/secrets-store.md

 Creating a user does not require authentication.

 When a user is created, the service will create an encryption private key in the Bolt database that will be used to encrypt the user's secrets' values.
 Also, when created, a random 128-byte-long salt value is generated and appended to the user's password; and the resulting value is hashed.
-The SQLite database will store this salt and hash values, not the user's password.
+The SQLite database will store this salt and hash values, base64-encoded, and not the user's plaintext password.

 A user can only access their own resources.
-A secret shared by user A with user B is perceived as a (new) secret owned by user B in a read operation; which may contain an expiry.
+A secret shared by user A with user B is perceived as a (new) secret owned by user B in a read operation; which will contain an expiry.
 However, the actual owner is in control of this secret -- as shared secrets are read-write only for the actual owner.
+Shared secrets have a different key in the format of `username:secretkey`.

 While there is a reserved username (`root`) despite not having a roles / privileges model; the Bolt database will still store user secrets in buckets identified by the user's (internal) ID, and not their username.
+User secrets are encrypted with AES, using a 32-byte key generated and stored when the user is first created.
+Like passwords, secrets will not be stored in plaintext (beyond the database's own encryption).

 ### Product Format